redwoodjs/learn.redwoodjs.com/docs/tutorial/saving-data.md

 export default ContactPage
 ```

-We reference the `createContact` mutation we defined in the Contacts SDL passing it an `input` object which will contain the actual name, email and message fields.
+We reference the `createContact` mutation we defined in the Contacts SDL passing it an `input` object which will contain the actual name, email and message values.

 Next we'll call the `useMutation` hook provided by Redwood which will allow us to execute the mutation when we're ready (don't forget the `import` statement):